sankar-1776/Wissensbar/README.md

 Now, I could hide this issue from you, but then that wouldn't help you or me.
 So, in order for us to have a program that is very user friendly and immaculate in its functionings, I will need your help.
 If you spot any unexpected error, possibly something that you don't understand, then please remeber, that is possibly a part of the price that we payed for this color coded version.

  ---

+## Downloading the Wissensbar Calculator:
+Have you ever come across a point in time when you hated installing a program onto the hard-drive of your computer?
+Frankly, I have.
+It can be irritating.

 ## Contacting Me:
 - You could contect me at *write.secret.gov@gmail.com*;